rockdaboot/wget2/docs/wget2_manual.md

 * -c, --continue

   Continue getting a partially-downloaded file.
-This is useful when you want to finish up a download started by a previous instance of Wget, or by another program.
+This is useful when you want to finish up a download started by a previous instance of Wget2, or by another program.
 For instance:

-      wget -c ftp://sunsite.doc.ic.ac.uk/ls-lR.Z
+      wget2 -c ftp://sunsite.doc.ic.ac.uk/ls-lR.Z

-  If there is a file named ls-lR.Z in the current directory, Wget will assume that it is the first portion of the remote file, and will ask the server to continue the retrieval from an offset equal to the length of the local file.
+  If there is a file named ls-lR.Z in the current directory, Wget2 will assume that it is the first portion of the remote file, and will ask the server to continue the retrieval from an offset equal to the length of the local file.

-  Note that you don't need to specify this option if you just want the current invocation of Wget to retry downloading a file should the connection be lost midway through.
-This is the default behavior.  -c only affects resumption of downloads started prior to this invocation of Wget, and whose local files are still sitting around.
+  Note that you don't need to specify this option if you just want the current invocation of Wget2 to retry downloading a file should the connection be lost midway through.
+This is the default behavior.  -c only affects resumption of downloads started prior to this invocation of Wget2, and whose local files are still sitting around.

   Without -c, the previous example would just download the remote file to ls-lR.Z.1, leaving the truncated ls-lR.Z file alone.

-  Beginning with Wget 1.7, if you use -c on a non-empty file, and it turns out that the server does not support continued downloading, Wget will refuse to start the download from scratch, which would effectively ruin existing contents.
+  If you use -c on a non-empty file, and it turns out that the server does not support continued downloading, Wget2 will refuse to start the download from scratch, which would effectively ruin existing contents.
 If you really want the download to start from scratch, remove the file.

-  Also beginning with Wget 1.7, if you use -c on a file which is of equal size as the one on the server, Wget will refuse to download the file and print an explanatory message.
+  If you use -c on a file which is of equal size as the one on the server, Wget2 will refuse to download the file and print an explanatory message.
 The same happens when the file is smaller on the server than locally (presumably because it was changed on the server since your last download attempt)---because "continuing" is not meaningful, no download occurs.

   On the other side of the coin, while using -c, any file that's bigger on the server than locally will be considered an incomplete download and only "(length(remote) - length(local))" bytes will be downloaded and tacked onto the end of the local file.
-This behavior can be desirable in certain cases---for instance, you can use wget -c to download just the new portion that's been appended to a data collection or log file.
+This behavior can be desirable in certain cases---for instance, you can use `wget2 -c` to download just the new portion that's been appended to a data collection or log file.

   However, if the file is bigger on the server because it's been changed, as opposed to just appended to, you'll end up with a garbled file.
-Wget has no way of verifying that the local file is really a valid prefix of the remote file.
+Wget2 has no way of verifying that the local file is really a valid prefix of the remote file.
 You need to be especially careful of this when using -c in conjunction with -r, since every file will be considered as an "incomplete download" candidate.